browzwear/vs-api-documentation/docs/Getting-Started/Understanding-The-API.md

 title: Understanding the API
 ---

-## API functions
+## API Functions
 The API is based on C functions and is ported automatically to Python and C#.
-The API for all programming languages mentioned above is the same with a slight difference:  while C/C++ API contains a BwApi prefix to the function name, Python and C# treats this as a namespace.
+The API for all programming languages mentioned above is the same with a slight difference:  while the C/C++ API contains a BwApi prefix to the function name, the Python and C# APIs both treat this as a namespace.
 For example the function for creating a garment looks as follows for each language:

 C++: